 Overarching Organizational Strategic Plan

-Ideally, every three to five years, your board and staff directors will meet to realign on goals and begin the strategic planning process.
+Ideally, every three to five years, your board and staff directors will meet to realign regarding goals and begin the strategic planning process.
 This plan is a living rough draft based on everyone’s ideas.

 You’ll discuss measurable objectives for the team to reach and draft the priorities for each of these objectives.
 You may begin with a SWOT (strengths, weaknesses, opportunities, threats) analysis.
 This can help you start defining goals and start considering which model strategic plan will best work for your organization.